grocker/grocker/README.md

 grocker
 =======

-Microservice container for the JVM.
+Microservices container for the JVM.

 please go to the [wiki](https://github.com/grocker/grocker/wiki).